Haans001/react-typescript-simple-starter/README.md

 ```
 npm start
 ```
-3. Now your react app is running at `http://localhost:3000` .
+3. Now your app is running at `http://localhost:3000` .

 ## 🧰 Tech stack